AdobeDocs/experience-manager-forms-cloud-service.en/help/installing-configuring-designer.md

    >
    >If you have a previous version of Designer installed, uninstall the previous version before proceeding.

-1. Double-clicking setup.exe to run installer.
+1. Double-click setup.exe to run the installer.
 1. Proceed and provide your details on the Personalization screen.
 1. If you accept the license agreement, click **[!UICONTROL Next]** to proceed.
-1. (Optional) change the default installation path, if you want to install Designer at a location of your choice.
+1. (Optional) change the default installation path to install Designer at a location of your choice.
 Click **[!UICONTROL Next]**.
 1. Click **[!UICONTROL Back]** to change any preferences.
 To install Designer, click **[!UICONTROL Install]**.
 1. Click **[!UICONTROL Finish]** when the installation completes.